 Guillam nodded.
 ‘Worse than that, those two grey thoroughbreds that John and yourself ride are bound to attract attention.
 Questions will be raised about the owners’ identities and whereabouts.
 And if they do take control of the village and the valley surrounding it, our on-going journey will be far more difficult, if not impossible.’

-‘If we move quickly,’ said the Prince, ‘we have a chance to drive them back towards our force.
-If we can keep them in a cluster, which they will do when in defensive mode, and they retreat towards our position, they will be forced to surrender or our archers will decimate them.
+‘If we move quickly,’ said the Prince, ‘we have a chance to drive them away from the village and back towards our force.
+If we can make them retreat towards our position, they will be forced to surrender or our archers will decimate them.
 Even as we speak, the Earl is moving our forces on both sides of the valley to the highest ground.’

 The Prince did not lift his eyes from the valley.
-‘Sabastien, is there a way to descend from Montsegur to the village without using the steps to the meadow?’
+‘They have seen our men and are considering attacking them.
+At the very least it will cause a delay.
+Sebastien, is there a way to descend from Monségur to the village without using the steps to the meadow?’

 ‘Yes, indeed, Sire.
 Many.
 The reason they are not regularly used is that they all involve the lateral traversing of cliff faces at varying degrees of difficulty.
 The most treacherous leads us directly to the village.’